 The ideal citizen developer has the following traits:

-- Take constructive criticism: Developers have to be able to take constructive criticism, and it’s even more important when you haven’t been formally trained in development.
+- Takes constructive criticism.
+Developers have to be able to take constructive criticism, and it’s even more important when you haven’t been formally trained in development.
 A client or manager may have feedback for you to help you sharpen your performance, allowing you to become more effective.
 Taking feedback and applying it to your work is an essential skill.

 - Passionately sells their cause: Importantly, you may need to sell the idea of a citizen development position to your organization or potential clients.
 The ability to exude your passion for development with a level of sales acumen that makes clear the benefits to the person or organization you are selling it to is essential.